tasdikrahman/tasdikrahman.me/_posts/2016-01-29-Using-peewee-as-an-ORM.md

             student_record.save()
 {% endhighlight %}

-## Checking whether ther is anything in there
+## Checking whether there is anything in there

 Firing up the interpreter and running `sqlite3`